-On this page, you’ll find a few extra details about my editing and translation services.
+On this page, you’ll find a few extra details about my editing services.

 If you’ve still got unanswered questions, do drop me a line, and I’ll get back to you as soon as is humanly possible.